PyThaiNLP/wisesight-sentiment/README.md

   - Duplicated, leading, and trailing whitespaces are removed.
 Other punctuations, symbols, and emojis are kept intact.
   - (Mis)spellings are kept intact.
   - Messages longer than 2,000 characters are removed.
   - Long non-Thai messages are removed.
-Duplicated message (exact match) are removed. **-- Keep this in mind if you're going to use this corpus statistically, as it does not quantitatively represent anything in the language register.**
+Duplicated message (exact match) are removed. **-- So keep in mind that it does not statistically represent anything in the language register.**

 ## File structure